khadas/android_test_vts/doc/testcase_develop_manual/codelab_host_driven_test.md

 The exact schedule, and the used branches and devices are all customizable.
 Please contact an EngProd representative to your team, or vts-dev@google.com.

+Results from the test lab are automatically visible on the dashboard, but local runs may also be visible for debugging purposes if tests are run on a machine with access to the database service key file.
+To view local runs on the dashboard for debugging purposes, add the following to the end of the URL from the table summary page: '&unfiltered='.

 ## 5. Notifications

 For notifications when test cases fail, go to the VTS dashboard and click the